letsblockit/letsblockit/data/pages/help/help-privacy.md

 ### Main database and servers

-The website is hosted on [Hetzner Cloud](https://www.hetzner.com/cloud), in their Nuremberg (Germany) datacenter.
+The main database is hosted on [Hetzner Cloud](https://www.hetzner.com/cloud), in their Nuremberg (Germany) datacenter.
 Servers are secured to the best of my knowledge and abilities, and the source of this website is [available on GitHub](https://github.com/letsblockit/letsblockit), under the Apache License version 2.0.

+The applicative servers are running on the [Fly.io platform](https://fly.io/), both in Europe and the USA.
+Their CDN will redirect your requests to the closest server.

-Thanks to delegating the authentication to Ory, the servers don't know or store your e-mail, just [a random unique identifier](https://en.wikipedia.org/wiki/Universally_unique_identifier).
+Thanks to delegating the authentication to Ory, the servers don't know or store your e-mail or password, just [a random unique identifier](https://en.wikipedia.org/wiki/Universally_unique_identifier).
 This means that a leak of the database would not compromise your credentials.